Updated on October 31, 2022 by Sarina Tariq

 This is a pattern on knit fabrics in the shape of diamond or lozenges.

-A pebbly surfaced fabric made from various fibers like cotton, silk, wool, rayon, synthetics, and blends.
+A pebbly /raised/ embossed surfaced fabric made from various fibers like cotton, silk, wool, rayon, synthetics, and blends.
 This fabric with a raised pattern is used to make gowns and drapery.
+Jacquard weave

-A linen woven with even threads that are especially good for embroidery
+A linen woven with even threads that are especially good for embroidery.
+It is crisp and has a plain weave

 Rough fabric with closely curled face resembling Astrakhan lamb’s pelt.
 Woven or knitted usually with base yarns of cotton and pile of wool, mohair, acrylic or modacrylic fibers